eclipse-pdt/pdt/plugins/org.eclipse.php.help/docs/source/024-tasks/116-using_refactoring/016-renaming_elements.md

 <!--context:renaming_elements-->

 This procedure describes how to rename a PHP element and ensure that all references to that element are updated.
-All PHP elements can be renamed and refactored from PHP Explorer view.
+All PHP elements can be renamed and refactored from Project Explorer view.
 The following is a list of applicable PHP elements:

 * Classes
 * Interfaces